-The Canon Selphy is larger than our other options so far, but as far as quality is concerned, it’s one of the best portable photo printers of 2019.
+The Canon Selphy is larger than our other options so far, but as far as quality is concerned, it’s one of the best portable photo printers of this year.
 With its extra size comes high photo quality and the ability to print standard 4×6 photos as well as 2.1×2.1 square prints.

 The Canon Selphy prints using dye-sublimation as opposed to Zink printing, giving you crisp photos designed to last a lifetime.

 This machine allows you to print via Wi-Fi, SD cards, and even from your computer (via USB).
 If you don’t want to be limited to the photos on your phone, the Canon Selphy is a great option.

 The Pickit M2 Portable Photo Printer is an option in between the Canon Selphy and the other, smaller units.
 It still maintains the small size of the HP Sprocket and the Canon IVY but uses dye-sublimation instead of Zink printing.